 Easter weekend is here and if you think the idea of a bunny hiding eggs in a yard is odd, just wait until you hear what Washingtonians once did.
-In 1931, 10,000 people showed up to check out the Lewis County Farmers and Merchants Picnic at Alexander Park on July 24th.
-Why?
-Well because the world’s largest omelet was being cooked in the world’s largest frying pan.
+In 1931, our fine state cooked up the world’s largest omelet in the world’s largest frying pan.
+Yep, we did that.

 So they decided to make an omelet instead, enlisting the help of F. S. Lang Stove Works in Seattle to create the massive frying pan they needed.
 It weighed almost half a ton and had to be trucked across the state.